 These do-it-yourself projects should save you a considerable sum of money.

 Common charges vs. maintenance fees

 We have mentioned doing work in your condo unit and co-op.
-The key difference is that you are a shareholder in a co-op while in a condo you own the airspace between your walls.
+The key difference is that you are a shareholder in a co-op while in a condo, you own the airspace between your walls.

 Painting intimidates many people.
-But, if you have the time, this can truly save you a lot of money in labor.
+But, if you have the time, this can genuinely save you a lot of money in labor.
 The key is the prep work.
 You need to move things out of the way (you have to do this anyway, but a painter usually moves the big stuff), put down drop cloths, tape, scrape, and spackle.
 You may have to apply primer, depending on the new and existing colors, and finally, paint the room.

 The key is to take your time and not rush the process.
 For your protection, you should wear safety goggles.